Heatwave (band): Post-1988 Heatwave

 Silent as a band since early 1983, Heatwave reconvened in a new line-up to record and release the album The Fire in 1988.
 However, Keith Wilder was the only original member of the band present in this incarnation (although Billy Jones, who had joined the band in the late 1970s returned as well).
-Meanwhile, that same year, Johnnie Wilder released a solo spiritual album My Goals on Light.
+Meanwhile, that same year, Johnnie Wilder released a solo spiritual album My Goal.
 The Wilder brothers once again teamed up the following year for the gospel album, Sound of Soul.
 None of these late 1980s albums sold well, but Heatwave's recognition was revitalised in 1991, when a remix version of their "Mind Blowing Decisions" charted in the UK.
 By the mid to late 1980s, Keith Wilder was joined by bassist Dave Williamson and vocalist Donovan Blackwood and in the 1990s had again reformed the band.
 Joined by keyboardists Kevin Sutherland and Byron Byrd, guitarist Bill Jones, and original drummer Ernest Berger, the reborn Heatwave launched an American tour with a live album recorded at the Greek Theater in Hollywood, arriving in 1997.

 Deaths

 Johnnie Wilder died in his sleep at his home in Dayton, Ohio on 13 May 2006.

 On 5 October 2016, Temperton's death was announced after what was described by his music publisher as "a brief aggressive battle with cancer".
 Temperton had died at the age of 66 in London the previous week and his funeral had already taken place.
 The exact date of his death was not announced.

-Keith Wilder (born Keith Edward Wilder on December 20, 1951 in Dayton, Ohio) died on October 29, 2017, at the age of 65.
+Keith Wilder (born Keith Edward Wilder on 20 December 1951 in Dayton, Ohio) died on 29 October 2017, at the age of 65.

+Drummer Ernest "Bilbo" Berger died of heart attack on 1 March 2024, at the age of 73, leaving bassist Mario Mantese as the sole living original member of Heatwave.